Industar-26M 2.8 5cm ИНДУСТАР 50mm

 It starts of with the built quality.
 The lens barrel is made out of fragile aluminium that scratches very easily.
 Most lenses I have seen had clear scratches and oxidation on the metal.
 The different metal elements of the lens barrel are cemented, and not in a good way.
 On most lenses I tried, the old cement was so fragile that you could twist the different part of the lens.

 The click-less aperture and focusing settings feel a bit sloppy.
 I do not like the fact that the focusing ring is at the very end of the lens, very close to the camera body (hence some earlier models have a small focusing knob).
-The ergonomics feel cumbersome.
+The ergonomics feel cumbersome and take away a lot of “fun to use” points.

 Industar-26M (ИНДУСТАР 5cm) Versions